As big stores close, shed jobs, Amazon plans to hire 100,000, and Trump takes a bow | The Japan Times

 “We suspect there is little, if any, shift of employment at Amazon from international locations to the U.S.,” he said.
 “Moreover, we expect the pace of hiring internationally to accelerate as well.”

-hings are much less rosy at traditional brick-and-mortar retailers.
-Last week, the Limited said it would close all its stores and Macy’s moved forward with plans to close 68 stores and said it will cut more than 10,000 jobs.
-There have been unconfirmed reports Walmart is also planning layoffs.
+Things are much less rosy at traditional brick-and-mortar retailers.
+Last week, The Limited said it would close all its stores and Macy’s moved forward with plans to close 68 stores and said it will cut more than 10,000 jobs.
+There have been unconfirmed reports that Walmart is also planning layoffs.

 “The move from bricks to clicks is causing major disruption in the retail industry,” said economist Diane Swonk.